nextflow-io/training/docs/hello_nextflow/04_hello_science.md

 }
 ```

+You'll notice we're using the same `.fromPath` channel constructor as we used at the end of Part 1 (Hello World) of this training series.
+Indeed, we're doing something very similar; the difference is that this time we're telling Nextflow to load the filepath itself into the channel as an input element, rather than reading in its contents.

 ### 1.4.
-Run it to verify you can run the indexing step
+Run the workflow to verify that the indexing step works

+Let's run the workflow!
+As a reminder, we don't need to specify an input in the command line because we set up a default value for the input when we declared the input parameter.

 ```bash
 nextflow run hello-gatk.nf
 ```

-Should produce something like:
+The command should produce something like this:

 ```console title="Output"
 N E X T F L O W  ~  version 24.02.0-edge